Recent Legal Update

 Apply the Law

-North Carolina gives a surviving spouse a statutory “year’s allowance” that is claimed by filing a verified petition with the Clerk of Superior Court, and the Clerk enters an order awarding specific personal property to satisfy the allowance.
-If a personal representative has been appointed, the claim generally must be made within six months after letters are issued, and the personal representative should receive a copy of the allowance order.
+North Carolina gives a surviving spouse a statutory “year’s allowance” of $60,000 that is claimed by filing a verified petition with the Clerk of Superior Court, and the Clerk enters an order awarding specific personal property to satisfy the allowance.
+There is no general time limit to bring the claim unless a personal representative has been appointed; if a personal representative has been appointed, the claim generally must be made within six months after letters are issued, and the petitioner must provide a copy of the verified petition to the personal representative.
 Once the allowance is awarded, the practical path to bank information and payment usually runs through the personal representative’s authority (letters testamentary/letters of administration) and the Clerk’s order awarding the allowance.
+(Updated to reflect current N.C.G.S. § 30-15.)

 Key Requirements